Angelpr2807/dotfiles/README.md

 > [!Warning]
 > For virtual machines, both modes have issues with the Picom settings.
 I haven't been able to find a solution, so in this case, simply removing the rounded edges and opacity works for me.
+>
+> Commit "e3540c359" belongs to an older version of rice bspwm, so it doesn't work very well and breaks.
+Use the current version if you want or make a pull request to improve the customization of dotfiles.